 You can have the amount you paid personally reimbursed at any time, usually by way of a director withdrawal, which reduces the amount the company owes you through your director’s loan account.
 Overall, a pretty straightforward affair.

 To be an allowable business expense, the purchase must meet HMRC’s “wholly and exclusively” rule and it cannot be used in any personal capacity.
 If the purchase is used by you personally, then it’s not an allowable expense and you and your business will need to pay tax.
-You’ll need to complete out a P11D expenses form for HMRC to ensure the correct amount of personal tax is paid.
+You’ll need to complete a P11D expenses form for HMRC to ensure the correct amount of personal tax is paid.
 Your business will pay Employer’s National Insurance on the amount as well.
-The rate is 13.8% for the 2021/22 tax year (and has been this way since April 2011).
+The rate is 13.8% for the 2023/24 tax year.

-If you use an online accounting system like our Crunch limited company accountancy packages, we’ll take care of all of this for you.
-Otherwise, you can find the information on the Gov.uk website.
-We’ve got all the information you need about allowable expenses in our article “What business expenses can I claim for as a limited company.”
+If you use an online accounting system like our Crunch Limited Company accounting packages, we’ll take care of all of this for you.